 Data reduction includes predicting which known satellites from the U.S. SSN catalog will be seen in which observational frame.
 If a satellite is predicted to be present but evidence for its presence is not found, it is listed as a "no-see."
-There are multiple potential reasons for an object's non-detection, such as the object having too faint a visual magnitude or being outside of the rate box.
-In addition, the TLE used to predict an object's location could be bad due to an old epoch date or station-keeping maneuvers.
-It is important to understand why an object is not seen, as it aids in understanding the debris environment and determining the limits of this method of analysis.
+There are multiple potential reasons for an object's non-detection, such as having too faint a visual magnitude or being outside of the rate box.
+It is important to understand why an object is not seen as this aids in our understanding of the debris environment and determining the limits of this method of analysis.
 Lack of detection of an object does not necessarily mean the object is not present; it can as easily indicate changes in the orbital elements, a breakup, or even changes in orientation.
-However, if a reason cannot be obtained for the no-see, it is labeled as a true no-see.
+A detailed no-see analysis was completed for the 2002-2003 data, and it is not believed that the results differ for this set of data.
+Refer to the 2002-2003 report for more details.